scgrn/Mustard-Engine/README.md

 You will also need to install SDL2 as it is not vendored in this repo.

 #### Windows:
-Download the latest [SDL2 Development Libraries](https://www.libsdl.org/) for your compiler and extract them somewhere.
+Download the latest [SDL2 Development Library](https://www.libsdl.org/) for your compiler and extract it somewhere permanently.
 Clone the Mustard repository and navigate into it.

 Edit this line of CMakeLists.txt:

 `set(SDL2_DIR "/libs/SDL2-2.26.5/cmake")`

 ...to point to your SDL2 installation's cmake directory.

 From the command line, run `build all`